Gas Module™

 FAQ

-No. The Gas Module™ actually does not generate any gases, it only regulates the amount of gas coming from a cylinder.
+No. It does not generate any gases, only regulates the amount of gas coming from a cylinder.

 Only gases can be introduced into the Gas Module™.
 To avoid any condensation, you have to make sure the pressure you are using is under the vapor pressure of the gas.
 Reaction pressure has to be at least 15 bar lower than the pressure of the tank.